-The ICL ULFM team is happy to announce ULFM v4.0.1ulfm2.1rc1, a new implementation of the MPI extension handling faults in sync with the current Open MPI release (v4.0.1).
+The ICL ULFM team is happy to announce ULFM v4.0.2u1, a new implementation of the MPI extension handling faults in sync with the current Open MPI release (v4.0.2).
 Innumerable new features have been added both to Open MPI and to ULFM, we will focus on this announce on the ULFM ones.
-The information about what is new in Open MPI 4.0.1 read the changelog.
+The information about what is new in Open MPI 4.0.2 read the changelog.

-This is a stability and upstream parity upgrade, moving ULFM from an old unreleased version of Open MPI to the latest stable (v4.0.1, May 2019 #b780667).
+This is a stability and upstream parity upgrade, moving ULFM from version 4.0.1 of Open MPI to the latest stable (v4.0.2, October 2019 #cb5f4e737a, ulfm #0e249ca1).
 It improves stability, performance and facilitates future release tracking with the stable releases of Open MPI.

 There are four main MPI network models available in Open MPI: “ob1”, “cm”,”yalla”, and “ucx”.
 Only “ob1” is currently supports the features required for fault tolerance. “ob1” uses BTL (“Byte Transfer Layer”) components for each supported network. “ob1” supports a variety of networks that can be used in combination with each other.
 Collective operations (blocking and non-blocking) use an optimized implementation on top of “ob1”.